Birmingham vs Wolverhampton

 Is it cheaper to live in Birmingham or Wolverhampton?

-Monthly bills are similar in both areas (~ยฃ402/month).
+Estimated monthly bills are lower in Birmingham (~£426/month) compared to Wolverhampton (~£441/month).
 Bills include council tax, energy, water, broadband, and insurance estimates.

 Related Comparisons